Chocolate Brownie Protein Bars (No-Bake, Gluten-Free)

 Step 4: Drizzle the Chocolate

-Remove the bars from the freezer and lift out of the pan.
-Cut into desired size.
-Drizzle melted chocolate over the top.
-Return to the fridge or freezer until firm and enjoy!
+Lift the chilled dough out of the pan and slice into bars.
+Drizzle the melted chocolate over the top.
+Return the bars to the fridge or freezer until set and enjoy!

 Delicious Serving Suggestions